This page has little content currently, as we work out what HRs are necessary. Please be patient with us in the meantime.

 Generally, dedicated items (and also talens and fetishes, which do not require this rite to change with the character; see the W20 Core Rulebook, p.211) retain a similar orientation vis-a-vis the character when changing forms.
 A character who changes from Homid to Lupus while holding a dedicated baseball bat, and then back to Homid, will be holding the baseball bat when he resumes his form.
 Characters wearing dedicated suits of clothing will still be wearing the clothes upon changing back from Lupus or Hispo, and so on.

-Larger items take more Gnosis points to dedicate.
+Larger items require more Gnosis points to dedicate.
 Items that are too big to fit in a messenger bag or briefcase require two Gnosis points and take up two points worth of “space”.
 Items that are larger than an average-sized human generally cannot be dedicated.

 Fera